 ANTH 481 Applied Anthropology (3) The application of anthropological methods and concepts to solving practical human problems such as homelessness, domestic violence, maternal morbidity, conflict over resources, and the loss of indigenous languages.
 Includes a significant service-learning component.
 Pre: 152.
 DS

 ANTH 482 Anthropology and the Environment: Culture, Power, and Politics (3) Investigates environmental problems from an anthropological perspective, and examines the cultural politics of contestations over resources, rights, and the meanings of nature.
-Pre: 415 or consent.
+Pre: 152 or 415 or consent.
 (Alt. years) DS

 ANTH 483 Japanese Culture and Behavior (3) Sociocultural factors in Japanese behavior.
 Social structure; traditional institutions.
 DS